kruize/autotune/docs/runtime_recommendations.md

 ---

-## Prerequisites: Application Metrics Exposure
+## Prerequisites

-For Kruize to generate accurate runtime recommendations, the target application must expose necessary metrics that Kruize can access.
+To enable Kruize to generate accurate runtime recommendations, the target application must meet the following requirements:

-* **Metric Source:** Metrics are collected via Prometheus/Thanos.
+* **Metric Source**: Metrics must be accessible to Kruize, typically collected via Prometheus or Thanos.
-* **Metrics Exposure Guide:** Refer to the [metrics guide](application_metrics_exposure.md) for detailed information on how to expose metrics.
+* **Metrics Exposure**: The application must expose the necessary metrics.
+Refer to the [metrics guide](application_metrics_exposure.md) for detailed information.
+* **Application Identification (Essential for Quarkus)**: To ensure Kruize detects the correct layers, especially for Quarkus applications, labels must be enabled.

+For Quarkus applications, the following label must be added to the Deployment or Pod `com.redhat.component-name: "Quarkus"`

 ---

-## 2. Integration and Layer Detection
+## Integration and Layer Detection

 To enable Kruize to generate runtime recommendations, including metric and metadata profiles, users must create **"layers"**.
 Runtime recommendations are then produced based on the identified layers and associated tunable parameters.